DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ---

-##### Which of these are true regarding GHO’s scalability?
+##### Which of these are true regarding GHO’s adoption?

-- [x]  Using portals, GHO can be minted on Ethereum and be transferred to other chains easily
+- [ ]  Using portals, GHO cannot be minted on Ethereum and be transferred to other chains easily
-- [x]  The non-crypto native user base prefers stablecoins
+- [ ]  Penetration into L2 chains would be impossible
-- [x]  The non-crypto native user base does not prefer stablecoins
+- [ ]  Penetration into L2 chains would be undesirable as they are loosing popularity amongst a vast majority of general users
-- [ ]  Penetration into L2 chains would be desirable as they are gaining popularity amongst a vast majority of general users
+- [x]  Penetration into L2 chains would be desirable as they are gaining popularity amongst a vast majority of general users

 Hint: noHint